Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2023.2-to-2023.3.md

 The pixel shader variant of the deferred lighting pass was removed, the lighting is now always computed with a compute shader.
 The framesetting to enable this option was deleted.

+## Physically Based Sky

+The Shader Config option `PrecomputedAtmosphericAttenuation` is now enabled by default.
+This optimizes the rendering on GPU by computing the directional light atmospheric attenuation on the CPU.

+Note that this change will result in a loss of precision for the attenuation value, if your game have a very large scale (like space games) it may be good to disable this option.

+To disable `PrecomputedAtmosphericAttenuation`, first you need to install the HDRP config package which can be done using the [Render Pipeline Wizard](Render-Pipeline-Wizard.md).
+For more info, see [HDRP Config](configure-a-project-using-the-hdrp-config-package.md).
+Once installed, go in ShaderConfig.cs and set `PrecomputedAtmosphericAttenuation` to 0.